ubernostrum/django-registration/docs/views.rst

    .. method:: registration_allowed()

       Should return a boolean indicating whether user registration is allowed, either in general or for this specific request.
+Default value is the value of the setting :data:`~django.conf.settings.REGISTRATION_OPEN`.

 .. class:: ActivationView